micmejia/bible-dump/AMPC/Genesis/Gen 11.md

-After Terah had lived 70 years, he became the father of [at different times], [^b]Abram and Nahor and Haran, [his firstborn].
+After Terah had lived 70 years, he became the father of [at different times], Abram and Nahor and Haran, [his firstborn].